-Hi-Fi Molasses Free, Hi-Fi Lite and Ulser Lite are all suitable options.
+Meadow Lite with Herbs, Hi-Fi Molasses Free, Hi-Fi Lite and Ulser Lite are all suitable options.
 Choosing which one is right for your horse or pony depends on a number of factors.
 Ulser Lite is a soft blend of fibres so suitable for those prone to ulcers.
 Hi-Fi Lite has a light molasses coating and so can be helpful for hiding medications or for tempting really fussy feeders.
 Hi-Fi Molasses Free has an oil coating making it slightly higher in slow release energy so may be the best option for those in work.
-Hi-Fi Lite is pellet-free so provides the most chew-time for the least calories if your aim is to keep your horse or pony occupied for as long as possible.
+Meadow Lite with Herbs is pellet-free so provides the most chew-time for the least calories if your aim is to keep your horse or pony occupied for as long as possible.